BekMart/denada/README.md

 ## Full Stack Project - Portfolio Project 4

-This website has been designed and built to adevrtise a restuarant and take bookings for customers to come and visit, taking into consideration the date, time and number of guests to ensure that there is availability.
+This website has been designed and built to advertise a restaurant and take bookings for customers to come and visit, taking into consideration the date, time and number of guests to ensure that there is availability.
 Users are able to create, read, edit and cancel their own bookings from the database, if they are authenticated by successfully logging into their account.

 This project is for educational purposes.
 The main aim is to build a functional and responsive Full Stack website using HTML, CSS, Python, Django, JavaScript and Postgres as a relational database.